 - Vital statistics tables - This dataset is aggregated together so that it does not identify individuals.
 It contains data on live and still births, fertility rates, maternity statistics, death registrations and cause of death analysis by our geographical boundary.
 This data is only supplied to us by NHS Digital under strict license and data disclosure controls.

-What is the legal basis for the flow of Public Health data?
+The legal basis for the flow of Public Health data

 We have different legal responsibilities for different types of information we hold and analyse in the Public Health Information team.
 We follow Section 42(4) of the SRSA (2007) as amended by section 287 of the Health and Social Care Act (2012) and Regulation 3 of the Health Service (Control of Patient Information) Regulations 2002.

-How is my data kept safe and secure?
+How your data is kept safe and secure